kvaps/kube-linstor/README.md

 * **Linstor-controller** - Controller is main control point for Linstor, it provides API for clients and communicates with satellites for creating and monitor DRBD-devices.
 * **Linstor-satellite** - Satellites run on every node, they listen and perform controller tasks.
 They operates directly with LVM and ZFS subsystems.
-* **Linstor-stunnel** - Stunnel is used to enable mutual SSL support for some components where it's not possible for some reason.
 * **Linstor-csi** - CSI driver provides compatibility level for adding Linstor support for Kubernetes.
 * **Linstor-stork** - Stork is a scheduler extender plugin for Kubernetes which allows a storage driver to give the Kubernetes scheduler hints about where to place a new pod so that it is optimally located for storage performance.